SirTebz/SirTebz/README.md

 # I'm Teboho Mokgosi! ⚡

-I am a passionate and enthusiast developer, driven by a curiosity for tech, software development and cloud computing.
-My journey involves delving into the world of computer science and exploring new ideas.
+I am a passionate and enthusiast developer, driven by a curiosity for tech, software and web development.
+My journey involves delving into the world of tech and computer science.

 ## 🚀 About Me

 - 🔭 I'm a graduate with a Bachelor of Science in IT majoring in Computer Science from the University of the Free State.
-- 🔭 I'm currently an Applications Development and Support Intern.
+- 🔭 I'm currently an Applications Development and Management Intern.
 I'm highly and actively looking for opportunities to grow my skills in the field.
 - ⚡ I embrace collaborative teamwork and thrive in environments that promote innovation and growth.
 - ⚡ I'm a dedicated and passionate individual eager to excel in software development.
 I'm well-versed in languages like C#, ASP.NET Core, HTML, CSS, and JavaScript, along with relational databases like MS SQL Server.
-- ⚡ I have a strong interest in frontend web development and cloud computing
+- ⚡ I have a strong interest in Software and Web development.

 ## Tech Stack